Theoretical Solid Mechanics

 Prof. Alexander Movchan, University of Liverpool, UK

 Buckling is viewed as something undesirable in traditional engineering (e.g. buckling of a column in a bridge).
 However in recent decades it has come to be realized that buckling patterns can be harnessed to serve useful purposes.
 For instance, lotus leaves are water repellent due to the delicate micro-structures on their surfaces; such micro-structures can be mimicked by buckling patterns.
 The simplest setup to produce controllable stress-induced patterns is a film/substrate bilayer (our skin is a natural example!).
 Thus, understanding pattern formation on a film/substrate bilayer has applications at the micrometer and submicrometer scales ranging from cell patterning, optical grating, to creation of surfaces with desired wetting and adhesion properties.
 When the film is much harder than the substrate, the initial periodic wrinkling would be followed by period-doubling secondary bifurcations as compression continues.
 We developed an asymptotic method for predicting the critical compression for the secondary bifurcation .
 This was built on our earlier paper where it was shown, for the first time, that there exists a critical stiffness ratio such that on one side (stiff film) of this ratio the bifurcation is supercritical and on the other side the bifurcation is subcritical.
 Generally speaking, when the bifurcation is super-critical, we observe periodic patterns, whereas when the bifurcation is sub-critical, we observe localized patterns such as creases .
+The review article results from collaborations with our colleagues in the Institute of Science and Technology in Medicine who are using dynamic wrinkling patterns to guide cell growth/differentiations.

 An Asymptotic Analysis of the Period-Doubling Secondary Bifurcation in a Film/Substrate Bilayer, SIAM JAM (2015)